Environmental impact of wind power: Physical Concerns

+Installation traditional offshore wind farm pilings changes the substrate of the ocean floor nearby.
+These areas change from sandy/muddy ocean floors to concrete hard surfaces.
+While there are some negatives to this, research has found that these new substrates can be the perfect home to help endangered species repopulate and expand.
+A study of blue mussels in Denmark found that these pilings were perfect artificial reefs to allow the population to rebound.
+Articial reefs could also potentially lead to the doubling of species, helping endangered and threatened species in the area.

+Noise Concerns

+Germany restricts underwater noise during pile driving to less than 160 dB.
+During construction, heavy equipment generates noise and vibrations that are very well conducted through water and impacting marine life, such as harbour porpoise which rely on sound for navigation underwater.
+Attempts to partially mitigate the impact involve e.g. building air bubble curtains around the towers.

+Current Status

-Due to the landscape protection status of large areas of the Wadden Sea, a major World Heritage Site with various national parks (e.g. Lower Saxon Wadden Sea National Park) German offshore installations are mostly restricted on areas outside the territorial waters.
+Due to the landscape protection status of large areas of the Wadden Sea, a major World Heritage Site with various national parks (e.g. Lower Saxon Wadden Sea National Park), German offshore installations are mostly restricted on areas outside the territorial waters.
 Offshore capacity in Germany is therefore way behind the British or Danish near coast installments, which face much lower restrictions.

 In 2009, a comprehensive government environmental study of coastal waters in the United Kingdom concluded that there is scope for between 5,000 and 7,000 offshore wind turbines to be installed without an adverse impact on the marine environment.
 The study – which forms part of the Department of Energy and Climate Change's Offshore Energy Strategic Environmental Assessment – is based on more than a year's research.
 It included analysis of seabed geology, as well as surveys of sea birds and marine mammals.
-There does not seem to have been much consideration however of the likely impact of displacement of fishing activities from traditional fishing grounds.

 A study published in 2014 suggests that some seals prefer to hunt near turbines, likely due to the laid stones functioning as artificial reefs which attract invertebrates and fish.

-Offshore wind is similar to terrestrial wind technologies, as a large windmill-like turbine located in a fresh or saltwater environment.
-Wind causes the blades to rotate, which is then turned into electricity and connected to the grid with cables.
-The advantages of offshore wind are that winds are stronger and more consistent, allowing turbines of much larger size to be erected by vessels.
-The disadvantages are the difficulties of placing a structure in a dynamic ocean environment.

 The turbines are often scaled-up versions of existing land technologies.
 However, the foundations are unique to offshore wind and are listed below: